kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 This description is mainly based on [GitLab docs](https://docs.gitlab.com/runner/install/docker.html) and we focus on a Linux installation.

-We are going to illustrate how to setup a GitLab runner in Docker for the `ulg22_playground` repository that we used before.

-First we need to make sure that we have `docker` installed on the machine we want to run the GitLab runner on, see [Docker](../docker/index) for basic information about Docker.
+First we need to make sure that we have `docker` installed on the machine we want to run the GitLab runner on, see the [Docker](../docker/index) section for some basic information.
 As the runner is using docker itself for executing our CI/CD pipeline we will need to make sure that we have access to the Docker socket inside the `gitlab-runner` container.
-We can do this by mapping `/var/run/docker.sock` to the container.
+We can do this by mapping `/var/run/docker.sock` to the container, note the `-v` option later on.

-Go to the directory of the GitLab repository that you want to create the runner for, obviously you can use a shared directory but sometimes it is good to have to runner configuration in this directory.
-For this purpose we create the directory `./gitlab-runner/config/`.
+The runner requires a configuration and it should be not inside the container as this would not make it permanent.
+Go to the directory of the GitLab repository that you want to create the runner for, obviously you can use a shared directory but sometimes it is good to have to runner configuration in this directory, and create the directory `./gitlab-runner/config/`.

 GitLab provides a runner on Docker-Hub and we can simple use it, it is called `gitlab/gitlab-runner`.
 As the runners should be forward and backward compatible with various GitLab versions we work with the `latest` tag.

-In order to do the configuration you need to talk to the gitlab-runner it application inside the container.
+In order to do the configuration you need to talk to the gitlab-runner application inside the container.
 This looks like:
 ```bash
 docker run --rm -t -i gitlab/gitlab-runner --help

 NAME:
    gitlab-runner - a GitLab Runner